-SPC Ardmona’s production line roared into life on the weekend before Christmas to herald the beginning of the apricot processing season.By Cathy Walker
+SPC Ardmona’s production line roared into life on the weekend before Christmas to herald the beginning of the apricot processing season.CATHY WALKER January 1, 2013 4:00am

 And the sea of good quality apricots has produced a positive vibe around the Shepparton factory, operations manager Denis Gerrard said.